Gino's Hamburgers: History

-The first Gino's was opened in Dundalk, Maryland, just outside Baltimore; it got its official name in 1959 when the owners Joe Campanella, Louis Fisher, and Alan Ameche invited Colts' captain Gino Marchetti to become a partner.
+The first Gino's was opened in Dundalk, Maryland, just outside Baltimore; it got its official name in 1959 when the owners Joe Campanella, Louis Fischer, and Alan Ameche invited Colts' captain Gino Marchetti to become a partner.
 In 1967 Gino's merged with Tops Drive Inn, a chain of 18 drive-in restaurants located in the Washington, D.C., area; most Tops locations were rebranded as Gino's.
-In the early 1970s, the company attempted to expand from its Mid-Atlantic base into the Midwest; however, these locations only operated a short period.
+In the early 1970s, the company attempted to expand from its Mid-Atlantic base into the Midwest; however, these locations only operated for a short period.
 For one location, it purchased Orchestra Hall in Detroit and planned to demolish the structure to construct a restaurant.
 When the plan became public, it led to a grass-roots campaign to save and restore the abandoned structure.

 Gino's also expanded in to Massachusetts and Connecticut.
 There it had difficulties because Gino Marchetti was a relative unknown in the region.
 Additionally, people confused them with the Papa Gino's pizza chain that was based in Massachusetts.
 These locations were eventually closed and many now house other chains, especially Burger King.
 Gino's also converted some to fish restaurants, but these too failed.

 Another notable facet of Gino's was fried chicken.
-In the mid-Atlantic area, it was the franchisee of KFC which was cobranded with Gino's hamburgers.
+In the mid-Atlantic area, it was the franchisee of KFC which was co-branded with Gino's hamburgers.
 In New England, another company was the KFC franchisee.
-Gino's still sold chicken but it was made with a different seasoning that the KFC one.
+Gino's still sold chicken but it was made with a different seasoning from the KFC one.

 The chain had 359 company-owned locations when the Marriott Corporation acquired it in 1982.
 Marriott discontinued the brand and converted locations to its Roy Rogers Restaurants chain.
 The last Gino's, located in Pasadena, Maryland and owned independently from Marriott, closed in 1986.

 Gino's also purchased and operated the Rustler Steak House chain started by Joe Campanella, which was sold by Marriott shortly after its purchase of Gino's.

 The restaurant was known for hamburgers such as the Sirloiner, which was made from sirloin steak (and was originally a staple of Tops Drive Inn), the Jumbo Gino, which was very similar to the Whopper and the Gino Giant, which predated and later competed with the Big Mac.
 The company held the franchise for Kentucky Fried Chicken in the Mid-Atlantic states.
-The company's jingle, played during radio advertisements in the early years was "Everybody goes to Gino's, 'cause Gino's is the place to go!"
+The company's jingle, played during radio advertisements in the early years was "Everybody goes to Gino's, 'cause Gino's is the place to go!".
+Gino's also had an expansive salad bar and roast beef sandwiches.

 The company also became known for its philanthropic efforts.